juliosao/saofileserver/README.md

 - Download files
 - Navigate into a base directory childs
 - Delete files into server
+- Play some video files (Depending on codec of video)
 - LGPL License

 ## Install